asaadsaad/CS472-Final-Project-January-2025/README.md

 * Use Express API endpoints to handle CRUD operations and interact with the filesystem.
 * Validate user inputs on both the frontend and backend to ensure data integrity.
 (Use [`Zod`](https://www.npmjs.com/package/zod))

-## Bonus (2 extra points)
-* Deploy the frontend on a service like Netlify, Vercel, or any other similar service.
-* Deploy the backend on a service like Heroku, Render, or any other similar service.
-* Provide links to the deployed applications.

 ## Evaluation Criteria
 * Does the application meet all specified requirements?
 * Are all features implemented and working correctly?